Keyboard shortcuts

 This does several things:

-Running init again is safe: it always refreshes skills and the schema copy, and replaces the ## NotarAI section in CLAUDE.md with the current content.
+Running init again is safe: it always refreshes skills, templates, and the schema copy, and replaces the ## NotarAI section in AGENTS.md (and adapter pointer files) with the current content.

 Create your first spec